 Users have mentioned that receiving their gift cards can take over a week.
 However, they do eventually receive their rewards regardless of how long it takes.

-Other Current Music Reviews
+Other Current Rewards App Reviews

 While the app’s website may have a lot of useful information, sometimes the most valuable and honest information comes from real people who have actually tried out the app.